Iele: Names

-Dimitrie Cantemir describes the iele as "Nymphs of the air, in love especially with young men".
+Dimitrie Cantemir describes the iele as "Nymphs of the air, in love especially with young men" in his Descriptio Moldaviae.
 The origin of these beliefs is unknown.
 Incidentally, the noun iele is phonetically close to the feminine plural form of the Romanian word for "they".
 Their real names are secret and inaccessible, and are commonly replaced with nicknames based on their characteristics.
 The names based on epithets are: Iele, Dânse, Drăgaice, Vâlve, Iezme, Izme, Irodiţe, Rusalii, Nagode, Vântoase, Domniţe, Măiestre, Frumoase, Muşate, Fetele Codrului, Împărătesele Văzduhului, Zânioare, Sfinte de noapte, Şoimane, Mândre, Fecioare, Albe, Hale, etc. But there are also personal names which appear: Ana, Bugiana, Dumernica, Foiofia, Lacargia, Magdalina, Ruxanda, Tiranda, Trandafira, Rudeana, Ruja, Păscuţa, Cosânzeana, Orgisceana, Lemnica, Roşia, Todosia, Sandalina, Margalina, Savatina, Rujalina, etc. These names must not be used randomly, as they may be the basis for dangerous enchantments.
 It is believed that every witch knows nine of these pseudonyms, from which she makes combinations, and which are the basis for spells.